 - Multiply the result of 2.0408% by 18.
 It equals 36.73%, the real annual interest rate charged.

-According to the terms in our example above, 36.73 percent is the cost of not taking the discount.
+According to the terms in our example above, 36.73% is the cost of not taking the discount.
 You could get a credit union or bank loan at a lower rate than that.

 Should your company use trade credit to buy its inventory and supplies or another source of financing?
 If your company has the free cash flow to take the discount offered in the terms of credit, then yes.
 However, you should calculate the cost of trade credit, or the cost of not taking the discount, as in the section above.

-If you do not have the cash flow to take the discount, you are usually better off with a cheaper form of financing.
-It is always better to have enough cash flow on hand to take the discount.
+If you don't have the cash flow to take the discount, you're usually better off with a cheaper form of financing.
+It's always better to have enough cash flow on hand to take the discount.